andreterceiro/dio-mobile-meu-tudo--npm-scripts/README.md

 Here you can see some common script names.
 Note the use of double column in some script names:

 ![common scripts](images/common-scripts.png)

+Teacher explained that there is not an universal rule of naming conventions.
+But he suggested:

+- to group the scripts by context using prefixes like "test:" or "start:";